YS-P/SDOclust/README.md

 ## Experimental Setup
-All experiments are conducted on synthetic Gaussian blob datasets generated using sklearn.datasets.make_blobs.
+All experiments are conducted on synthetic Gaussian blob datasets generated using `sklearn.datasets.make_blobs`.

 Unless otherwise stated, the following default parameters are used:
 - Number of clusters: 5